-We expect that research and development expenditures as a percentage of revenues in fiscal 2007 will be slightly lower than that incurred during fiscal 2006.
+Over the next several quarters, we expect that research and development expenditures as a percentage of revenues will be consistent with that incurred during the quarter ended December 31, 2007.

 Selling, General and Administrative

 Selling, general and administrative expenses consist principally of employee salaries and benefits, travel, overhead, advertising and other promotional expenses, corporate facilities expenses, legal expenses, business development expenses, and the cost of operating computer systems.